eyang9001/Artificial-Intelligence-Implementations/README.md

 ## ML- Decision Tree
 ###### This was an assignment in the class MSAI 349 'Machine Learning' taught by Professor Doug Downey
-This is my implementation of the `ID3` decision tree algorithm using calculation of info-gain as the branching factor in `ID3.py`.
-To combat over-fitting during training, pruning is implemented.
-Nodes are only pruned if the training accuracy at that node does not decrease afte pruning.
+`ID3.py` is my implementation of the ID3 decision tree algorithm using the calculation of info-gain to determine branches.
+Pruning is implemented to combat over-fitting during training.
+Nodes are only pruned if the training accuracy at that node does not decrease after pruning.

 A decision tree can be created by calling:
 ```bash